2 teens working on mazes at a table

 Self-Advocacy

-• Disability Rights Ohio (DRO): Disability Rights Ohio (formerly Ohio Legal Rights Service) is a non-profit corporation with a mission to advocate for the human, civil and legal rights of people with disabilities in Ohio.
+• Disability Rights Ohio (DRO).
+DRO (formerly Ohio Legal Rights Service) is a nonprofit organization dedicated to protecting and advocating for the civil, legal, and human rights of people with disabilities across Ohio.

-• Ohio Department of Developmental Disabilities (DODD) Advocacy resources: Thanks to the DODD, there are a variety of advocacy resources, tools and councils available to help you make your voice heard.
-Find the one that is right for you.
+• Ohio Department of Developmental Disabilities (DODD) Advocacy resources.
+Thanks to the DODD, there are a variety of advocacy resources, tools and councils available to help you make your voice heard.
+Find one that’s right for you.

-• Opportunities for Ohioans with Disabilities (OOD): Empowering Ohioans with disabilities through employment, disability determinations, and independence.
-Find the resources you need to live your best life.
+• Opportunities for Ohioans with Disabilities (OOD).
+OOD empowers individuals through employment, disability determinations, and resources that promote independence and self-sufficiency.

 • Don’t forget to check out our event pages for additional opportunities to learn and network with other families!